HySpeed/FactorioBlueprints/How To Create A Blueprint Book in GitHub.md

 #### Add the Book Contents
 - On the FactorioBin page, select all of the lines under the **Book Contents** heading and copy them into the text buffer.
 - In the GitHub page, paste these this information under the `### Book Contents` heading.
 You will need to make a change to the pasted text:
- - Replace the text `Blueprint` at the start of each line with a dash and space (`- `).
+ - Replace the text `Blueprint` at the start of each line with a star and space (`* `).
 This will create a bullet list of the blueprints in the book.
  >    The copy action uses the label for `Blueprint`, `Upgrade planner`, and `Deconstruction planner`.
 It smashes these words together with the name of the bluperint.
 You'll want to clean this up.

  >  Note that if you use icons in the blueprint title, these will be expanded with the text that defines them.
 For exmaple, instead of an icon of a locomotive, the text `[item=locomotive]` will be shown.
-This does not happen _inside_ the blueprint, only in the title list at the book level. :(
+This does not happen _inside_ the blueprint, only in the title list at the book level.

 ### **Update the Commit new file field**
 The first field under this section will be displayed when viewing the GitHub repo.
 You can put anything here.
 If you don't provide anything, GitHub provides a description of the action, (e.g. 'Created', 'Updated').
 This doesn't provide much value to a person looking for blueprints.
-I recommend a small comment describing the latest update.  (e.g. Fixed Base1: B, now v24)
+I recommend using 'Blueprint Book'.
 The extended description is not displayed this way.

 ### **Commit the new file**
 This will save the file into the repo.
 Congratulations.